eslamgh1/Task1-react/README.md

-# ECommerce  platform built with React 18.
+# platform built with React 18.

-This project, FreshCart – an e-commerce platform built with React 18.
+This project,  platform built with React 18 and using JavaScript